mparkcode/django-retroplay/README.md

 Manual tests were also done to ensure links/form submissions/model relationships/purchases/IGDB api usage worked correctly and that the site was defensively designed.

 Manual testing was done to ensure:
-* The site works as intended
+* The site works as intended.
-* User entered information was handled correctly (adding/editing/comments, adding to and updating cart, purchases etc)
+* User entered information was handled correctly (adding/editing/deleting comments, adding to and updating the cart, purchases etc).
-* logging in and out and registering works as intended
+* Logging in and out and registering works as intended.
-* The Bible retrieves and displays data as intended
+* The Bible retrieves and displays data as intended.
 * Defensive design:
-    * The checkout page is not accessible if no items are in the cart
+    * The checkout page is not accessible if no items are in the cart.
-    * The checkout confirmation is only accessible when payment is complete
+    * The checkout confirmation is only accessible when payment is complete.
-    * Users can only enter comments on news when logged in.
+    * Users can only enter comments on news articles when logged in.
     * Only a user who creates a comment can edit or delete it.